react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 > For a Vite equivalent for Webpack `externals` see [vite-plugin-externals](https://github.com/crcong/vite-plugin-externals).
 >
-> In the future we might use [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) to remove the need for a bundler.
-ESM support in Cosmos is tracked [here](../dev/esm.md).
+> In the future we might use [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) to remove the need for a bundler to author UI plugins.
+ESM support is tracked [here](../dev/esm.md).

 ## What will _you_ create?